Skip to main content

 Topic Areas and Project Examples

-• Students' Tech Literacy: Integration of devices into the learning process, familiarization of students with technologies that will prepare them for future workforce demands.
+• Students' AI Literacy: Integration of AI into the learning process, familiarization of students with GenAI tools that will prepare them for future workforce demands

 Educational Technology Fellows